 Abstract

 Trauma includes a wide set of patient characteristics, both with respect to mechanism of injury and patient demographics.
 Different categories of trauma require different care and health care workers are thus confronted with the challenge do make the correct calls and provide adequate care in each specific case.
-As part of quality improvement of care, all level-1 trauma centres should have recurring M&M conferences where relevant disciplines meet regularly to discuss and review patient cases for OFIs.
+As part of quality improvement of care, all level-1 trauma centres should have recurring M&M conferences where relevant disciplines and professions meet regularly to discuss and review patient cases for OFIs.
 In Sweden, the Karolinska University Hospital is the only facility to qualify as a level-1 trauma centre according to American standards.
 In this study we have used data from the quality database at Karolinska to assess four patient groups common within trauma or association with specific OFIs.
 Our study supports previous results of judgement error as the dominating cause of non-optimal care.
 The patients group with strongest association to this OFI is blunt multisystem trauma without traumatic brain injury.

 Abbreviations